nhannvu19/eth-services/README.md

 # A wallet service powered by Web3

-This project is used to track Ethereum transactions of your wallet.
-It is also able to send ETH from your wallet to other addresses.
+This project is my own experiement project to research Ethereum.
+It has ability as following:

+- Send ETH from your wallet to other addresses.
+- Tracking transactions of an address.
+- Deploy ERC-20 smart contract

 ## Installation